jpoots/Immune-Subgroup-Classification-of-Solid-Tumours/README.md

 ### frontend.sh

-This script serves the react front end
+This script serves the react frontend as a build preview on port 5173.
+If 5173 is not available another port will be chosen.

 ## Model Development Usage

-Navigate to the model \_development folder and install the requirements.txt in your virtual environment of choice using
+Navigate to the model \_development folder and install the requirements.txt in your virtual environment of choice with Python 3.9.6 using

 ```bash
 pip install -r requirements.txt